michieltjampens/dcafs/docs/Basics.md

     * `wakeup` to send something when the connection is idle

 Suppose we don't actually want to receive the d20s, but want a d6 every 5 seconds...
-The command to add a 'write' is `ss:addwrite,id,when:data` so:
+The command to add a 'write' is `ss:addwrite,id,when,data` so:
-- `ss:addwrite,dice,hello:dicer:stopd20s` to send the stop
+- `ss:dice,addwrite,hello,dicer:stopd20s` to send the stop
-- `ss:addwrite,dice,wakeup:dicer:rolld6` to request a d6 on idle
+- `ss:dice,addwrite,wakeup,dicer:rolld6` to request a d6 on idle
-- `ss:alter,dice,ttl:5s` to trigger idle after 5s of not receiving data
+- `ss:dice,ttl,5s` to trigger idle after 5s of not receiving data
 ````xml
     <stream id="dice" type="tcp">
         <address>localhost:4000</address>